hongooi73/LAMs/README.md

 LAMs are thus extremely agile and evasive, but cannot take sustained punishment like regular mechs.

+## Prerequisites

+This mod requires Elite Arsenal.
+It can be enabled and disabled at will; if you disable it, any LAMs in your inventory will remain functional but you won't meet any more LAMs until it is re-enabled.

 ## Credits

-Most of these mechs were originally from Vanilla Plus.
+The Inner Sphere mechs were originally from Vanilla Plus.
 Waneta and Yurei tabletop conversion and elite variants by Belbarid.
 Final revisions and balancing by hongooi73.